 4. Placement is important

 Place the scratching posts and objects throughout your home in places where your cat already likes to relax, or near items that they already scratch (such as the arm of your sofa).
-Near sleeping spots is also a good idea as most cats enjoy a good stretch and a scratch once they wake up.
+Near sleeping spots is important as most cats enjoy a good stretch and a scratch once they wake up.

-If your cat doesn’t appear to be interested in the scratching post then you might want to consider an option with a dangling toy to encourage them to investigate it or you can get their attention by adding some cat nip.
+If your cat doesn’t appear to be interested in the scratching post then you might want to consider an option with a dangling toy to encourage them to investigate it or you can make them more appealing by adding some cat nip.
+Usually if you get the right material and put it in the right place, your cat will be very happy to use it.

 5. Stop repeat offenders

-If you’re wondering how to stop cats from scratching furniture over and over again, you should make sure that you clean the object(s) in question thoroughly to remove the scent markings, as cats are more likely to scratch areas where they can smell their scent fading and will want to ‘top it up’.
+Once you’ve provided a good alternative, you should make sure that you prevent them wanting to go back to your furnature.
+Make sure you clean the object(s) in question thoroughly to remove the scent markings, as cats are more likely to scratch areas where they can smell their scent fading and will want to ‘top it up’.
 We recommend using a mild, non-toxic solution that’s suitable for the area and then make sure that you keep your cat away from the area until it’s dry.

 6. Prevent boredom scratching